tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/ExpRelaxedOneHotCategorical.md

 <h3 id="event_size"><code>event_size</code></h3>

-Scalar `int32` tensor: the number of classes.
+Scalar `int32` tensor: the number of classes. (deprecated)

+Warning: THIS FUNCTION IS DEPRECATED.
+It will be removed after 2019-10-01.
+Instructions for updating:
+The `event_size` property is deprecated.
+Use `tf.shape(self.probs if self.logits is None else self.logits)[-1]` instead.

 <h3 id="logits"><code>logits</code></h3>